In the words of Keith Richards (Rolling Stones):

 Les Paul (Lester William Polsfuss) was a legend among legends in the guitar world.
 Creating the Les Paul style guitar, he was one of the pioneers of solid-body electric guitar.

-Les Paul style guitars are arguably one of the guitars for playing blues.
+Les Paul style guitars are arguably one of the best guitars for playing blues.
 Blues artists who have played on Les Pauls are Gary Moore, Joe Bonamossa, Jimmy Page, Billy Gibbons, etc.

 Gibson now owns the Les Paul brand, and Gibson Les Pauls are some of the best instruments in the world.